I hope I don’t step on anyone’s toes here.

 Being “yes” girl (in the name of Christian service, of course) + telling people what they want to hear (after all, who doesn’t need encouragement??) = Accolades, reward, and friends for life!!

 Then I hit 30, and I began discovering that the ways I had made life “work” for me in the past were no longer working.
-Burned out and, when I’m honest, a little bitter, my people-pleasing habits had landed me in a treadmill-like state consisting of shallow relationships and a lack of attentiveness to my own soul.
+Burned out and, to be honest, a little bitter, my people-pleasing habits had landed me in a treadmill-like state consisting of shallow relationships and a lack of attentiveness to my own soul.

-Thankfully, God’s gracious concern to conform me to the image of His Son is greater than my attempts to be all things to all people (in the non-Pauline like sense.)
+Thankfully, God’s gracious concern to conform me to the image of His Son is greater than my attempts to be all things to all people.

 I’m certainly not one who has arrived.
 If you ask me if Mexican food is okay for lunch and I have a hankering for Chinese, there’s a good chance we’ll be eating chips and salsa.
 But I have learned a few lessons in the journey of transferring my worth from that of the praise of others to resting in the fact that I’m God’s beloved child: